destrex271/WebActuary/README.md

 - Windows
   - Create a directory names `C:\bin`
+  - Download the chrome driver according to your chrome version from `https://chromedriver.chromium.org/downloads`
   - Save the Chrome webdriver downloaded to `C:\bin`
   - Open command prompt and set the `PATH` for your account `setx PATH "%PATH%;C:\bin"`